crunchmail/crunchmail-client-php/docs/entities.rst

 -----------

 :Method: ``put()``
-:Summary: send a ``PUT`` request to the API using the current entity uri.
+:Summary: Send a ``PUT`` request to the API using the current entity uri.
 :Parameters:
     - ``Array  $values`` : associative array of values to put
     - ``String $format`` : multipart or json (default)